The Roller Coaster of Corporate Lay-Offs. How to Keep Your Job During Downsizing

-During times of downsizing or restructuring, you may feel anxious, angry, helpless, or frustrated.
 The first thing to realize is that many aspects of a company’s decision to downsize are out of your control.
-And a great deal of it is simply up to chance, or determined by head office, and often have very little to do with you or your performance.
+It often has a great deal to do with external economics, decisions in head office and many other factors that you can’t change.

-Getting downsized is NOT a reflection on your worth, skills or value.
+Getting downsized is NOT a reflection on your worth or value as a human being.

 While you can’t control every factor, there are smart, proactive steps you can take to reduce your risk of being let go.
 And also, taking these actions can be useful throughout your career.